oliver285/AI-system/README.md

 This project is built entirely from scratch for maximum control and embedded readiness:

-## Highlights of Custom Implementation

-This project is built entirely from scratch for maximum control and embedded readiness:

 - **Custom Convolutional Neural Network** — Full forward/backward pass with convolution, pooling, ReLU, and gradient computation.
   → [View cnn.h / cnn.cpp](cpp/CNN/cnn.h) (key file — see Convolve2D, pooling, backprop)